 Previous studies have shown that UK nations often have poorer cancer survival outcomes than comparable countries.
-To understand how and why survival rates vary, Professor Sir Mike Richards, the National Cancer Director for England, led the formation of the ICBP in 2009.
+To understand how and why survival rates vary, Professor Sir Mike Richards, in his former role of the National Cancer Director for England, led the formation of the ICBP in 2009.

 Comparing cancer services, processes and the public’s interaction with these across different countries can help us identify possible reasons for the observed differences.
 And by understanding critical differences and similarities between UK nations and those countries with better survival rates, we should be able to build a picture of where improvements could be made.

 Partners were invited to join the ICBP based on three key criteria:

 - Offering a universal access to health care for their populations